Free no-obligation site survey · Nationwide coverage Contact Us

 Factory and Manufacturing Plant Coating and Cladding Spraying FAQs

-Does process heat or extraction affect what coating you use?
+Does process heat or extraction affect the coating you use?

 Yes.
 Areas around flues, extraction outlets and warm processes age faster, so the survey identifies them and the specification accounts for the extra exposure rather than treating the whole roof the same.